Gai Jatra Festival Nepal: Complete Guide to the Festival of the Cow

 Gai Jatra, Nepal

-Cow and owner at Gai Jatra in Kathmandu
+Cow and owner celebrating Gai Jatra Festival in Kathmandu, Nepal

 Gai Jatra in Kathmandu – Festival of the Cow and remembering the Dead

-Given the year, the 2015 Gai Jatra (Gaijatra / Sa Paru) festival in Nepal is perhaps one of the most meaningful events of the year for many families who lost loved ones.
+Given the year, Gai Jatra (Gaijatra / Sa Paru) festival in Nepal is perhaps one of the most meaningful events of the year for many families who lost loved ones.

 The festival has a long history dating back further than its 17th century modern day interpretation.

-The mean of Gai Jatra is literally – Gai – “Cow” and Jatra – “Festival”.
+The meaning of Gai Jatra is literally – Gai – “Cow” and Jatra – “Festival”.
+This unique Nepalese celebration combines honoring the dead with colorful processions, humor, and community gathering.

 A young girl dressed as a cow during Gai Jatra (the cow face is printed on the colorful headdress)